leelinde92/2359calculator/readme.md

 - [x] Pass given test case `1 + 2 - 3 * 4 = -9`

 ##### Bonus points
-- [ ] Each file is less than 60 lines (Reducer exceeds this limit)
+- [ ] Each file is less than 60 lines
 - [x] Use regex
 - [ ] More than 80% test coverage

-### My approach
-- Observe that it's a scientific calculator with arithmetic rules
-- Note that there's no requirement to show statement before evaluation, but show it anyway.
-- Due to size of the feature, not much to do.
-To demonstrate my understanding of Gitflow workflow, the feature is broken down by individual tasks.
-Beginning from UI, then tackle business logic.
-- Assume the test includes creating a function for evaluating expressions, not using `eval`.
+##### Foot note
+- Reducer is larger than 60 lines, due to the calculations needed.
+- Button has reduced coverage due to platform specific executions.